-Walking Exercise for Health, Fitness and Anti-Aging
+Walking for Health, Fitness, and Anti-Aging Benefits

 Benefits of Walking

 Walking is an enjoyable activity with great health and anti-aging benefits.
-It helps us to stay fit and strong, reduces the risk of disease and can improve our mental outlook on life.
-Walking is a versatile exercise that can be a gentle, moderate or intense activity.
+It helps us to stay fit and strong, reduces the risk of disease, and can improve our mental outlook on life.
+Walking is a versatile exercise that can be a gentle, moderate, or intense activity.
 It's also a very convenient form of exercise for many people.

-Regular walking helps us to stay lean, improves the health of our immune system and decreases the risk of several diseases that are more common in older people than in younger people.
-Examples of these diseases include heart disease, stroke, type 2 diabetes and some types of cancer.
+Regular walking helps us to stay lean, improves the health of our immune system, and decreases the risk of several diseases that are more common in older people than in younger people.
+Examples of these diseases include heart disease, stroke, type 2 diabetes, and some types of cancer.

 Walking can also help us build and maintain bone strength as we grow older, reducing the risk of osteoporosis.
 It improves stamina and mobility and decreases the risk of falling.
-In addition, walking has been shown to improve cognition in older people and reduce stress.
+In addition, it has been shown to improve cognition in older people and reduce stress.
 All of these factors are important for an anti-aging program.

-The Goal and Components of an Anti-Aging Program
+Components of an Anti-Aging Program

 - Follow a healthy and nutritious diet